BaseSecrete/active_analytics/README.md

 rails db:migrate
 ```

-Your controllers have to call `ActiveAnalytics.record_request(request)` to record page views:
+Your controllers have to call `ActiveAnalytics.record_request(request)` to record page views.
+The Rails way to achieve is to use a `before_action` :

 ```ruby
 class ApplicationController < ActionController::Base
   before_action :record_page_view